Man goes overboard from Carnival cruise ship in Gulf of Mexico

-(WFLA) — A man was rescued from the Gulf of Mexico Thursday after he went overboard from a Carnival cruise ship, according to reports.
+(WFLA/WGNO) — A man was rescued from the Gulf of Mexico Thursday after he went overboard from a Carnival cruise ship.

-CNN reported that the U.S. Coast Guard saved the man after he went missing from the Carnival Valor.

 According to a passenger who spoke to CNN, the cruise ship put out an alert for a missing passenger but did not make an official announcement explaining what happened at the time.
 Later on, they were told there was a man overboard, but the ship was released from the search and back on course to Cozumel, Mexico.